Frequently Asked Questions

 Where can we park our baby stroller?

-Strollers and baby carriers are not allowed aboard The Polar Express Train Ride, due to narrow aisles aboard the train and the need for crews to freely move about during the trip.
+Strollers and baby carriers are not allowed aboard THE POLAR EXPRESS™ Train Ride, due to narrow aisles aboard the train and the need for crews to freely move about during the trip.
 You may keep your stroller with you while inside the Passengers Station.
 Stroller parking will be available just prior to boarding of your train.
 A convenient location is designated for this purpose, and strollers will be guarded while your train is journeying to the North Pole!

 Is there preboarding and access for persons with disabilities?

-Train rides on The Polar Express are not fully accessible to persons with disabilities, due to historic, narrow doorway widths and steep stepwells.
+Train rides on THE POLAR EXPRESS™ Train Ride in Sacramento are not fully accessible to persons with disabilities, due to historic, narrow doorway widths and steep stepwells.
 However, our train crews are always pleased to lend assistance when boarding and alighting from the train (provided wheelchairs or other oversize assistive devices are not required during the trip).
-If you need any assistance preboarding the train, please let them know at the ticket window and a station agent will preboard your family member who needs assistance, plus one other person from the party to accompany them.
+If you need any assistance preboarding the train, please let us know at the ticket window and a station agent will preboard your family member who needs assistance, plus one other person from the party to accompany them.
 The remaining members of the party will line up with the rest of the passengers for regular boarding.

-The California State Railroad Museum and related "Polar Express" activities are fully accessible to persons with disabilities, except as noted above.
-If you require special accommodation, please notify us in advance of your visit by e-mailing us via the "contact us" page on our Polar Express home page, or by calling (916) 445-8270.
+The California State Railroad Museum and related event activities are fully accessible to persons with disabilities, except as noted above.
+If you require special accommodation, please notify us in advance of your visit by emailing us at

 Will food be available at this event?